 - Jiggle Physics

-That amazing programming breakthrough that gives breasts realistic bouncing animation.
+That amazing programming breakthrough that gives breasts (amongst other things) realistic bouncing animation.

 - Jump Physics

 It's very different in a Platform Game than it is in real life.